 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.

-Localised damp staining was noted to wall linings within the master bedroom and study along with ceiling linings within the rear bedroom, although when tested with a moisture meter, readings were found to be normal.
-The original sources of dampness should be identified and confirmed as repaired.
+Chimney stacks

+Repair category 2

+Notes Weathered render was noted to the chimney stacks.
+Future repairs will be required.